 searcher.max_concurrent_trialslets users cap the number of slots that an

-Zero-slot tasks (e.g., cpu notebooks, tensorboards) are scheduled independenty of tasks that require slots (e.g., experiments, gpu notebooks).
+Zero-slot tasks (e.g., CPU-only notebooks, tensorboards) are scheduled independently of tasks that require slots (e.g., experiments, GPU notebooks).
 The fair-share scheduler schedules zero-slot tasks on a FIFO basis.
 The priority scheduler schedules zero-slot tasks based on priority.

 The master allocates cluster resources (slots) to active tasks based on their priority.
 While tasks of higher priority (lower priority number) are pending, no lower priority tasks will be scheduled.
 For instance, if tasks with priorities of five and forty-two are pending, the latter will not be scheduled until the former has been.
 Tasks of equal priority are scheduled in the order in which they were created.

 By default, the priority scheduler does not use preemption.
 If preemption is enabled (Master Configuration), when a higher priority task is pending and cannot be scheduled because no idle resources are available, the scheduler will attempt to schedule it by preempting lower priority tasks, starting with the task with the lowest priority.
 When a trial is preempted, its state is checkpointed so that the progress of the trial is not lost.
 Enabling preemption ensures that cluster resources can be reallocated to high priority tasks more promptly; however, preemption can also result in additional overhead due to checkpointing low priority tasks, which might be expensive for some models.

 Notebooks, tensorboards, shells, and commands are not preemptible.
 These tasks will continue to occupy cluster resources until they complete or are terminated.

 Here is an example of how the priority scheduler behaves with preemption enabled: